Palm Sunday, 937 A.D., Caliph al-Radi ordered the destruction of Jerusalem's Church of Calvary and the Church of the Resurrection.

 It was made up of French and German armies, led by King Louis VII and Conrad II.

-In 1148, Muslim leader, Nur ed-Din, slaughtered every Christian in Aleppo.
+In 1148, Turkish ruler Nur ed-Din of the Zinged Dynasty slaughtered every Christian in Aleppo.

 The Second Crusade failed to take Damascus and returned to Europe in 1150.
 Bernard of Clairvaux was disturbed by reports of misdirected violence toward some Jewish populations.

-In 1190, Pope Gregory the Eighth called for a Third Crusade.
-It was led by German King Frederick the First, called Frederick Barbarossa -- meaning Redbeard -- who was the Emperor of the Holy Roman Empire.
+In 1190, Pope Gregory VIII called for a Third Crusade.
+It was led by German King Frederick I, called Frederick Barbarossa -- meaning Redbeard -- who was the Emperor of the Holy Roman Empire.

-He was joined by Richard the First of England and Philip the Second of France.
+He was joined by Richard I of England and Philip II of France.

 Frederick led 100,000 soldiers across Byzantium, driving out Muslims and temporarily freeing Iconium.